thallia/BinaryWatch/hardware/atmegapinout.md

 # External Clock

-- Two GNDed 22pF capacitors to 16MHz crystal to XTAL1 and XTAL2
+- Two GNDed 22pF capacitors to 16MHz crystal to XTAL1 and XTAL2 (if not using sleep modes)

 OR

-- Two GNDed 22pF caps to 32.768kHz crystal to XTAL1 and XTAL2
+- Two GNDed 22pF caps to 32.768kHz crystal to XTAL1 and XTAL2 (if using sleep modes & burned fuse bytes)